Jack K. Paquette: Glass company career

 Beginning as a creative writing specialist, Paquette began a 33–year career with Owens–Illinois.
 The company was founded by Michael J. Owens, and is one of the largest bottle manufacturers in the world.
-Paquette began his career as a creative writing specialist, and worked in the company's Glass Container Division and Corporate Marketing Department.
+Paquette began working in the company's Glass Container Division and Corporate Marketing Department.
 In December 1961 it was announced that Paquette was promoted to a newly created position of Advertising and Sales Promotion Manager of the Libbey Glass Division of Owens–Illinois.
 In August 1964 he was promoted to manager of customer marketing services for the Glass Container Division of Owens–Illinois.
 Three years later, during November 1967, he was promoted to director of organization planning for Owens–Illinois' corporate planning department.
 He was also assigned to assist the company's president and chief executive officer.

 It was announced in April 1970 that Paquette was elected vice president of Owens–Illinois, Inc. (the overall company).
 In addition to that position, he would continue as director of corporate relations.
 In January 1981 he was named assistant to the chairman of Owens–Illinois.
 In May 1972 Paquette, as vice president corporate relations, accepted the Public Relations Society of America's Silver Anvil Award on behalf of Owens–Illinois.
 The award is for efforts to improve the environment, and is called the "Oscar" of public relations.
 In June 1983 Paquette, as vice president and assistant to the executive office, accepted a national Business in the Arts Award from the Business Committee for the Arts on behalf of Owens–Illinois.
 He retired in 1984 after 33 years with Owens–Illinois, although he would serve as a consultant.
 By that time, he was recognized as "a nationally known authority on public affairs and communications".
 Following retirement, he formed Paquette Enterprises, which was a consulting, retailing, and publishing firm.
 That firm was listed in the D&B Million Dollar Directory.